What is Catfishing? – How to Spot a Fake Online Social Media Profile

 Conclusion

-The phenomenon of catfishing in social media is not new and is seen since when the internet introduced.
+The phenomenon of catfishing on social media is not new and has been seen since the introduction of the internet.
 Every internet user must ensure that they do not fall prey to these people.
-The launch of too many social media apps or sites is intended to fraud the users to retrieve their data that leads to drawing the money from their accounts.
+The launch of too many social media apps or sites is intended to fraudulently force users to retrieve their data, which leads to money being drawn from their accounts.